 Portuguese: Cação-agulha-preta, Galha-preta, Sucuri-de-ponta-petra, Tubarão-tecelão, Machote, Marracho barbatana negra, Serra-garoupa

 Importance to Humans

-Spinner sharks are taken primarily on longlines in the commercial shark fishery and as by-catch in the pelagic longline fishery.
-It is taken in lesser quantities by anglers trolling and stilt fishing.
+Spinner sharks are taken primarily on longlines in the directed commercial shark fishery and as bycatch in the pelagic longline fishery.
+They are also taken in lesser quantities by recreational anglers trolling and stilt fishing.
 When it is hooked, this shark is known to make vertical spinning leaps out of the water.
-The flesh is marketed fresh and dried-salted for human consumption while the skins are valuable for leather and fins used in shark-fin soup.
+The flesh is marketed fresh and dried-salted for human consumption while the skins are valuable for leather and fins used in shark-fin soup (Burgess 2009).

 The spinner shark is currently listed by the World Conservation Union (IUCN) as “Near Threatened” throughout its range and “Vulnerable” in the northwest Atlantic Ocean.
 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

 The spinner shark is found in the western Atlantic from Cape Cod, Massachusetts (U.S.A.) to the southern waters of Brazil.
 In the eastern Atlantic Ocean, it is found from Spain to Namibia, including the southern Mediterranean Sea.
 In the Indo-West Pacific, the spinner shark is found in the Red Sea, south to South Africa, eastward to Indonesia, northward to Japan, and then south to Australian waters (Burgess 2009).